-Publisher’s Note (January 30, 2020): For quick reference, please see this technical bulletin entitled, “Respirators and Surgical Masks: A Comparison”
+Publisher’s Note (January 30, 2020 and January 10, 2022): For quick reference, please see this technical bulletin entitled, “Respirators and Surgical Masks: A Comparison”

 ST. PAUL, Minn. – While disposable respirators look similar to masks used during surgery and other medical procedures, the two are designed for very different purposes.